ckeditor/ckeditor4-docs/guides/dev/deep_dive/advanced_content_filter/README.md

 * **automatic** &ndash; the filter is configured by editor features (like plugins, buttons, and commands) that are enabled with configuration options such as {@link CKEDITOR.config#plugins}, {@link CKEDITOR.config#extraPlugins}, and {@link CKEDITOR.config#toolbar},
 * **custom** &ndash; the filter is configured by the {@link CKEDITOR.config#allowedContent} option and only features that match this setting are activated.

-In both modes it is possible to extend the filter configuration by using the {@link CKEDITOR.config#extraAllowedContent} setting.
+In both modes it is possible to extend the filter configuration by using the {@link CKEDITOR.config#extraAllowedContent} setting or to trim it down by using the {@link CKEDITOR.config#disallowedContent} setting.

 <p class="tip">
 	If you want to disable Advanced Content Filter, set {@link CKEDITOR.config#allowedContent} to <code>true</code>.
 All available editor features will be activated and input data will not be filtered.
+Note that you cannot use {@link CKEDITOR.config#disallowedContent} when ACF is disabled.
 </p>